-- In case 21, the provider discontinued the diltiazem prescription and ordered a new cardiac antiarrhythmic medication, Flecainide, for the patient to start taking the same day.50 However, the patient did not receive the medication until the following morning. - In case 22, the provider ordered the new keep on person (KOP) medication, polycarbophil.51 However, the patient received the medication ten days late.
+- In case 15, the patient complained of severe ear pain.
+The provider ordered ibuprofen; however, the patient received the new medication one day late. - In case 21, the provider discontinued the diltiazem prescription and ordered a new cardiac antiarrhythmic medication, Flecainide, for the patient to start taking the same day.
+48 However, the patient did not receive the medication until the following morning. - In case 22, the provider ordered the new keep-on-person (KOP) medication, polycarbophil.49 However, the patient received the medication ten days late.